HYPERNIC

 Author Title Type Advisors Year Links

-Angelo Kleinert QUIC Energy Consumption Assessment IDP Kilian Holzinger, Johannes Späth 2024
+Angelo Kleinert Assessing the Energy Consumption of QUIC IDP Kilian Holzinger, Johannes Späth 2024

 Sebastian Warter Packet Processing with Programmable Data Planes and Trusted Execution Environments MA Manuel Simon, Sebastian Gallenmüller 2024